-Danielle is a graduate-level intern and is completing her master’s degree in Marriage, Couple, and Family Counseling with Walden University.
-Danielle has worked with children and families from all backgrounds for over a decade.
+Danielle has worked with children, couples, and families from all backgrounds for over a decade.
 Having worked in Vietnam and Honduras and advocated for Minnesota’s refugee populations, Danielle recognizes the strengths of all religions and cultural backgrounds.

 Danielle believes that strong communities start in the home and seeks to strengthen marriages and partnerships.
 Relationships can bring about extreme joy and deep pain.
 Danielle helps create a space in which couples can work to heal emotional wounds.
 Danielle is also interested in working with individuals and couples experiencing anxiety, depression, mood disorders, relational conflict, life-cycle transitions, and overall lack of purpose and joy.